Food Jagging in Kids: A Guide For Parents

 During the toddler years, children are developing their independence and have an increasing desire for control.
 Nothing feels quite as powerful to a toddler as refusing the meals their parents so desperately want them to eat!

-Secondly, toddlers have an inbuilt aversion to new foods called ‘neophobia’.
-This is thought to be a survival instinct to protect them from eating potentially toxic plants etc (useful in the caveman days, not so much now!).
+This is part of normal development and is thought to be a survival instinct to protect them from eating potentially toxic plants etc (useful in the caveman days, not so much now!).

 This can result in an insistence on only eating familiar foods that they feel comfortable with.